Delegation of the European Union to the United Kingdom

-They are both located in Europa House, 32 Smith Square.
+They are both located in Europe House, 32 Smith Square.
 The building was formerly the Conservative Party's Central Office from the late 1950s until 2004 and was famous as the place where the Conservatives planned and celebrated their election victories.
 It was then left vacant until 2009 when the EU chose it as their new London office, along with a new personalised postcode – SW1P 3EU.
 There was some criticism of the amount spent by the EU in acquiring and updating the interior of the building, with £20 million spent on purchasing the property and £5 million on revamping the building.
 It allegedly included the installation of bomb and bullet-proof windows.